eshepelyuk/cmak-docker/README.md

 # kafka-manager-docker
 Kafka Manager Docker Images Build
+Feel free to PRs and discussion.

 ### Using docker